 We also have kits available for those of you who want to start with a rig and customize it yourself.
 For simple run’n'gun, documentary type shooting, you can use a kit like the Target Shooter to give you points of contact to help steady the camera and lessen fatigue.
 The Predator is our newly designed rig that offers three points of contact with one being our Grip Relocator.
 The Grip Relocator positions Canon’s grip on the C100, C300 or C500 to the Zacuto handgrip to easily control the camera without removing your hand from the rig.
 With both of these rigs, we recommend using a Z-Finder, optical viewfinder.
 Yes, I said a Zacuto Z-Finder!

-The new Z-Finder will have a 1.8x magnification to accommodate the wider screen on the C100 LCD screen.
-The frame, made specifically for the C100, will clip on to the LCD screen.
+The C100 Z-Finder has a 1.8x magnification to accommodate the wider screen on the C100 LCD screen.
+The frame, made specifically for the C100, clips on to the LCD screen.
 The frame clamps surround the flip out LCD screen to give it a firm hold.
 The Z-Finder Pros 2.5x and 3x cannot be used on the C100 LCD screen as you will not see the entire image.
-There will be an update path for current Z-Finder Pro owners.
-Availability is May 2013 and price is TBD.
-Sign up to our email list to get product updates.
+To order and for more information visit: http://store.zacuto.com/c100-z-finder-pro/.

 If you are looking to shoulder mount this camera, we recommend using an in-line rig like the Stinger or Recoil and using an EVF.
 The LCD screen on the back of the camera is in an awkward position; it isn’t directly in the back and it isn’t pushed out to the side enough to offset the rig.
 It is very uncomfortable to try to shoulder mount this rig and use the Z-Finder/LCD Screen.
 The Recoil concept puts the weight of the camera on your shoulder, so there is no need for counterbalance weight.
 However, you will need to relocate the camera controls to the handgrips with the Grip Relocator and Tornado.
 The Tornado is a remote mechanical follow focus that allows you to pull focus utilizing the handgrip!
 The Tornado will be available summer 2013.